 Those who are new to the world of running, or are not familiar with competitive races, may not be sure what running a half marathon entails.
 While a marathon is just over 26 miles long, a half marathon is, well, half of that.
 The just over 13-mile-long race is not for the faint of heart.
 To put the half marathon in perspective, running 13 miles is equivalent to running from one end zone to the other on a football field 6,000 times.
 That’s a strenuous task, even for experienced runners.

-The Bryce Canyon Half Marathon will take place on July 8th, 2017.
+The Bryce Canyon Half Marathon will take place the second Saturday in July.
 The race is set to begin at 6:00 am and has an end time of 9:00 am.
 This allows runners a total of three hours to complete the half marathon.
 The early start time will allow for cooler temperatures throughout the race.
 Also, the amazing sunrise views will easily distract from the long run ahead.

 The race route for the Bryce Canyon Half Marathon provides a beautiful, scenic run.
 The red and pink rock lead into the lush countryside and allow runners to make their way into the gorgeous little town of Cannonville.
 The route of this half marathon pack so much beauty into a relatively small distance.
 It will be one of the most beautiful races most will ever run.